-3.2.4.
-DEPARTMENTAL/SCHOOL COMMITTEE: ELIGIBILITY
+3.2.4 DEPARTMENTAL/SCHOOL COMMITTEE: ELIGIBILITY

 All tenure-track faculty in the department or school are eligible to vote to elect the committee membership.
 Only tenured faculty may serve on the committee.
-The department chair or school directors may not serve on the committee.
+The department chair or school director may not serve on the committee.
 Department chairs or school directors in other departments or schools may serve on the committee provided that they are in a different college.
 Assistant and associate deans with faculty appointments serving as administrators with reassigned time may serve on the committee provided that they are serving as administrators in a different college.
 Tenured faculty with appointments in more than one department/school or discipline may serve on the committee of any department/school or discipline in which they hold an appointment.
 Faculty on sabbatical or paid leave are eligible but not required to serve on the committee.
-Faculty senate
+Faculty on unpaid leave are not eligible to serve on the committee.
+The Faculty Senate President will not serve on a department/school RPT committee unless there is fewer than five eligible faculty members available, in which case the Faculty Senate President can serve but will not chair the committee.